Take a Ride on our Hoosegow

 In 2007, the CanCan Madame at the time, Missy Derifield-Kaiser, and her husband, Dennis White, refurbished the Hoosegow, which had been out of commission for a few years.
 They replaced several wood panels and repainted the trailer.
 It was during this refreshing that the pole was installed inside the Hoosegow, partly for stability, but primarily for partying.

-As for the painting and lovely decals on the Hoosegow, which is currently undergoing it’s 3rd major renovation, we thank Rick Nichols, who has been hand painting the lettering for the past several years.
-In 2009 the Hoosegow was repainted, and Tim Simpson, along with his 4-year-old son, Jackson, added vinyl lettering and hand painted graphics to the front and side of the trailer.
+As for the painting and lovely decals on the Hoosegow, which underwent its 3rd major renovation in 2017, we thank Rick Nichols, who has been hand painting the lettering for the past several years.
+In 2009 the Hoosegow was repainted, and Tim Simpson, along with his 4-year-old son, Jackson, added vinyl lettering and hand-painted graphics to the front and side of the trailer.
 Local artist, Nerine Chaffin, lent her skills on two separate occasions as she hand-painted lovely CanCan girls on the front plexiglass window.

 The Hoosegow has just finished its 3rd major renovation this year.
 Started in 2017 by the Longoria, (Nate) Smith, and Kupczk families, the Hoosegow was torn down to the axles and rebuilt from scratch with time and materials donated by Harris Sand and Gravel.
 Several of the night-time CanCan girls pitched in the week of Gold Rush Days 2017 to get the Hoosegow ready just in time!
 Some new highlights from this refurbishment are new and stronger rebar for the jail’s windows, a re-enforced front plexiglass window (which will hopefully stay put and not crack!), and hidden storage spaces in the benches for the CanCan Girls, sheriffs, and Keystone Cops to keep their valuables while prowling the town looking for ne’er-do-wells.